tusharkhanna575/internshala-ml/Final Test.md

 **Explanation :-**
 The index -1 represents the last element, as the stopping condition for any index is that "STOP -1" the last element is not included.

+## Question 3
+<p align="right">Multiple choice question (4/4 Marks) </p>
+To reduce under fitting of a random forest model, which of the following methods can be used?

+- [ ] A. Increase minimum sample leat value
+- [x] B.Increase depth of trees
+- [ ] C. Increase the value of minimum samples to split
+- [ ] D. Increase the number of samples

+**Solution :-**
+Correct answer : B
+Your answer : B

+**Explanation :-**
+Only option B is correct, because Increasing the number of samples for a leaf will reduce the depth of a tree, indirectly increasing underfitting.
+B: Increasing depth will definitely decrease and help reduce underfitting.
+C: Increasing the number of samples considered to split will have no effect, as the same information will be given to the model.